CubeLabMedia/cubelabmedia.github.io/_posts/2015-03-27-seems-to-be-an-epidemic-of-slothfulness.md

 date: 2015-03-27 14:00

 comments: true
-feature: 2015/03/slothfulness.png
+feature: slothfulness.jpg
-#categories: [Lab Notes]
+categories: [Lab Notes]
 ---
 Let's be honest here.
 You already knew we're all over the map.
 It's not like this is new.